-Tendons connect muscles to bones and stretch across joints, enabling you to bend that joint.
+Tendons connect muscles to bones and stretch across joints, enabling you to bend those joints.
 One of the most important tendons in the lower leg is the posterior tibial tendon.
-This tendon starts in the calf, stretches down behind the inside of he ankle and attaches to bones in the middle of the foot.
+This tendon starts in the calf, stretches down behind the inside of the ankle and attaches to bones in the middle of the foot.

 Pain and swelling on the inside of the ankle

 Loss of the arch and the development of a flat foot